Close Menu

 The Federal Funds Rate has had a significant impact on the economy over the years.
 For example, during the Great Recession of 2008-2009, the Federal Reserve lowered the Federal Funds Rate to near zero in order to stimulate the economy and encourage growth.
 This helped to prevent a deeper recession and eventually led to a recovery.

-READ ALSO: What is a depression in finance?
+READ ALSO: What is a defensive stock?

 The Federal Funds Rate is an important tool used by the Federal Reserve to manage the economy.
 By understanding its history and how it affects the economy, we can better understand how the Federal Reserve works to keep the economy stable.